On-lingua/e-Teacher/README.markdown

 If you haven't heard of these before, you're going to love them.
 These snippets of text are like shortcuts for adding neat little treats on your site and this theme comes packed with shortcodes for everything from buttons and columns to videos and PayPal payments.
 There's simply to many to note here, so head on over to [the demo site](http://foursquare.bethouawesome.com/shortcodes) to see them in action.

 ## Using LESS
-The Foursquare WordPress Theme is made with LESS, a dynamic stylesheet language that makes writing CSS fun and ridiculously easy.
+The e-Teacher WordPress Theme is made with LESS, a dynamic stylesheet language that makes writing CSS fun and ridiculously easy.
 Want to have at it?
 All the files are included here, so go for it.
 Remember, this theme is based off [Twitter Bootstrap](http://twitter.github.com/bootstrap/) which is built with LESS at its core, but you can overwrite those styles using the include foursquare.less file.

 Not into CSS preprocessors?
 All the CSS files are included as well, so you're covered as well!
 Or, simply edit the style.css file to override any the default theme styles.

 ## Credits

+* Wordpress theme - [The Foursquare Church] (http://www.foursquare.org/wordpress)
 * Bootstrap - [Twitter](http://twitter.github.com/bootstrap/)
 * Homepage Slider - Based on [Anthony Ferguson's](http://www.fergusweb.net/software/flexslider/) rendition of [Flexslider](http://flex.madebymufffin.com/)
 * Modernizr - [modernizr.com](http://modernizr.com)